Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Methods

 \subsection{Application of combinatorial Hodge theory to mobility flow}

 For a given OD matrix $M$ representing the mobility flow, we assign edge flow $Y$ by calculating the net flow as:

-where the element $Y_{ij}$ denotes the net flow from $i$ to $j$, satisfying the necessary skew-symmetric condition in the combinatorial Hodge theory \cite{K1949, H1989, JLY2011}.
-To define the potential using the optimization problem in Eq.~\ref{eq:optimization}, the regional difference in potential, $s_{j}-s_{i}$, is evaluated in comparison to the net flow $Y_{ij}$, but only for location pairs included in the edge set $E$.
-This evaluation is further weighted using $W_{ij}$, which reflects the significance of each pair in the analysis.
+where the element $Y_{ij}$ indicates the net flow from $i$ to $j$, satisfying the necessary skew-symmetric condition in the combinatorial Hodge theory \cite{K1949, H1989, JLY2011}.
+To define the potential using the optimization problem in Eq.~\ref{eq:optimization}, the regional difference in potential, $s_{j}-s_{i}$, is compared with the net flow $Y_{ij}$, but only for location pairs included in the edge set $E$.
+This evaluation is further weighted using $W_{ij}$, which encodes the importance of each pair in the analysis.

-The determination of edges $E$ and weights $W_{ij}$ is strongly influenced by the distances between locations.
-To explore the dependence of mobility flow on distance, we analyze the percentage of non-zero mobility pairs ($M_{ij} > 0$ or $M_{ji} > 0$) as a function of road distance, using data from the Japanese mobility dataset (Sec.~\ref{sec_data}).
-The results are presented in the Supplementary Information.
-Our analysis revealed a sharp decline in the percentage of non-zero mobility pairs as the distance increases.
+The determination of edges $E$ and weights $W_{ij}$ depends primary on the distances between locations.
+To explore the dependence of mobility flow on distance, we analyze the share of nonzero mobility pairs ($M_{ij} > 0$ or $M_{ji} > 0$) as a function of road distance, using data from the Japanese mobility dataset (Section~\ref{sec_data}).
+The results appear in the Supplementary Information.
+Our analysis reveals a sharp decline in the percentage of non-zero mobility pairs as the distance increases.
 Notably, even at a relatively short distance of approximately $d_{ij} \sim 40$ km, nearly half of the mobility pairs exhibit zero flow volume.

-The phenomenon of zero-mobility flow offers several important implications.
-Mobility incurs substantial costs, and zero flow suggests that the costs associated with travel outweigh the driving forces behind regional differences.
-At shorter distances, where travel costs are generally low, zero mobility flow between two locations implies that the regional difference $(s_{j}-s_{i})$ is minimal.
-Conversely, at longer distances, where costs become disproportionately high, the absence of mobility flow conveys little useful information about regional potential differences.
+The phenomenon of zero-mobility flow admits several interpretations.
+A possible explanation is that mobility incurs substantial costs, and zero flow suggests that the costs associated with travel outweigh the drivers of regional differences.
+If the high costs prevent many people from traveling, the absence of mobility flow conveys little useful information about regional potential differences, and it will be better to ignore it in the optimization by \eqref{eq:optimization}.
+At shorter distances, where travel costs will be generally low, zero mobility flow between two locations implies that the regional difference $(s_{j}-s_{i})$ is too minimal to induce travel.
+In this situation, the absence of mobility flow provides valuable information and should be considered in the optimization in \eqref{eq:optimization}.
+Importantly, while we cannot identify the specific reasons preventing travel, if trips are consistently unobserved, this zero-flow pair conveys no information about regional potential differences and is therefore excluded from the analysis.

-To address this issue, we apply a weighting method to systematically exclude trips that occur at distances where mobility is rarely observed.
-This method, which has been proven to perform well in urban settings \cite{AFF2023}, enabling us to define a threshold distance, denoted as $\theta$.
-The threshold $\theta$ is established as the distance below which the majority of trips occur, based on the probabilistic criterion $p(X < \theta) = 0.99$ (Supplementary Information).
-Specifically, the weight $W_{ij}$ is expressed as: